 The drunk driving law in the State of Michigan makes it illegal to drive with a .08 percentage blood alcohol concentration (BAC) or above.
 Michigan has a .02 BAC limit for drivers under the age of 21 and commercial drivers.
 In addition to Michigan’s OWI (Operating While Intoxicated) law, Michigan has another law called the OWVI (Operating While Visibly Impaired) law.
-This law means that because drugs (even prescription and legal drugs) or alcohol (or a combination of both) are in your body, that your ability to drive was visibly impaired.
-Operating a motor vehicle with any amount of a Schedule 1 drug (Cocaine, Barbiturates, marijuana, heroin, etc.) is illegal under Michigan’s OWVI law.
+OWVI is when your ability to drive is visibly impaired due to drugs (even prescription and legal drugs) or alcohol (or a combination of both).
+Operating a motor vehicle with any amount of a Schedule 1 drug (Cocaine, Barbiturates, heroin, etc.) is illegal under Michigan’s drunk driving laws.

 Good People Make Mistakes

 If you have an error in judgment and are arrested for DWI, it does not make you a bad person.
 Good people make mistakes.
 The most important thing is not to let a single error in judgment change the course of your future.
 I often say, “the course of a life is set by the angle of the sail, not by a storm.”

 Bond and Bail for OWI and DUI Cases

 The bond for a first offense DUI with a known, respected criminal defense lawyer is usually a personal bond, AKA a personal recognizance bond.
 This type of bond generally has an amount of money that is owed to the court if there is a bond violation.
 If you are arrested for a misdemeanor or felony drunk driving charge, it is critical that you work with a highly experienced, retained criminal lawyer.
 A top Michigan criminal attorney has a good chance of giving you the best possible outcome in your case (including avoiding jail or prison, lowering fines and costs, decreasing the terms and conditions of probation, etc…).